 Explanations of an extensive number of genetic diseases written for everyday people by the U.S. government's National Institutes of Health.

-A non-profit that provides educational and emotional support to the fragile X community, promotes public and professional awareness of the disease, and helps advance research toward finding a cure.
+A non-profit that provides educational and emotional support to the fragile X syndrome community, promotes public and professional awareness of the disease, and helps advance research toward finding a cure.

 Phone: (925) 938-9300